nacheteam/Ensemble-Outlier-Analysis/doc/models.rst

 - numCandidates: For each dimension only numCandidates subspaces are retained until the end of the algorithm.
 Default is 500.

-- maxOutputSpaces: At the end of the algorithm this is the máximum number of subspaces returned as high contrast ones.
+- maxOutputSpaces: At the end of the algorithm this is the maximum number of subspaces returned as high contrast ones.
 Default is 1000.

 - numThreads: Number of threads for the parallel code execution.

-- verbose: boolean parameter to indicate if the algorithm should print the progress.
+- verbose: Boolean parameter to indicate if the algorithm should print the progress.

 Now we are going to explain the basis of the model.
 The model goes through all dimensions from 2 to the maximum dimensionality.
 For each dimension the high contrast subspaces are computed.
 All possible subspaces are tried on dimension 2 and for higher dimensions only the high contrast ones are used as fathers of the next subspaces.

-For example if [0,2] is a high contrast subspace then the childs or candidates for dimension 3 could be for example [0,2,3], [0,2,1], [0,2,5], etc.
+For example if [0,2] is a high contrast subspace then the children or candidates for dimension 3 could be for example [0,2,3], [0,2,1], [0,2,5], etc.

-To compute the constrast we take a subsample of the dataset using alpha to compute the size of this sample.
+To compute the contrast we take a subsample of the dataset using alpha to compute the size of this sample.
 Over this sample the deviation is computed.
-This procedure works as follows: for each instance in the dataset and for a fixed comparison atribute we make the cumulative sum of all the elements in the sample if the value of the comparison attribute of the instance and each instance of the dataset is bigger.
+This procedure works as follows: for each instance in the dataset and for a fixed comparison attribute we make the cumulative sum of all the elements in the sample if the value of the comparison attribute of the instance and each instance of the dataset is bigger.
 We make the same cumulative value but considering only the sample.
 Finally the absolute value of the difference is computed.
 Now for each instance we have a value.
 We take the maximum of these differences as the deviation.